Quick Facts

 Spiritual Formation

-• A university-wide approach for spiritual growth featuring traditional chapel services, campus-wide small groups, mid-week Vespers and student-led services, midday prayer gatherings and opportunities for outreach and service.
+• A university-wide approach for spiritual growth featuring traditional chapel services, small groups, student-led services, prayer gatherings, and opportunities for outreach and service

 Faculty